 Recently, for nine weeks, Que Syrah Sue and I learned all about Albarino from Rias Baixas in Galicia just north of Portugal in the western and northernmost reaches of Spain during an online weekly educational program using the hashtag #WineStudio as discussed in “April Fools for Albarino.”

 As you can see from the list below, we tasted more than a case of Rias Baixas Albarino.
-In this blog post, I am going to share a few highlights from each night to pique your curiosity, then I will link to the blog posts as I get them up.
+In this blog post, I am going to share a few highlights from each night to pique your curiosity.

 While most of the wines we tasted over the nine weeks were 100% Albarino, a few were Albarino blends.
 As they all came from the same region, Rias Baixas, the tasting was organized by various themes, listed with the wines below.
 On many of the evenings, not everyone received all of the same wines being discussed, and that made it a bit more chaotic than usual.
 We definitely prefer it when we are all tasting the same wines at the same time and in the same order to have a better conversation about the wine.